Gough Whitlam: Legacy and historical evaluation

-Whitlam remains well remembered for the circumstances of his dismissal.
-It is a legacy he did little to efface; he wrote a 1979 book, The Truth of the Matter (the title is a play on that of Kerr's 1978 memoir, Matters for Judgment), and devoted part of his subsequent book, Abiding Interests, to the circumstances of his removal.
+Whitlam is remembered for the circumstances of his dismissal.
+It is a legacy he did little to efface; he wrote a 1979 book, The Truth of the Matter (the title is a play on Kerr's 1978 memoir Matters for Judgment), and devoted part of his subsequent book, Abiding Interests, to his removal.
 According to journalist and author Paul Kelly, who penned two books on the crisis, Whitlam "achieved a paradoxical triumph: the shadow of the dismissal has obscured the sins of his government".

 More books have been written about Whitlam, including his own writings, than about any other Australian prime minister.
-According to Whitlam biographer Jenny Hocking, for a period of at least a decade, the Whitlam era was viewed almost entirely in negative terms, but that has changed.
+According to Whitlam biographer Jenny Hocking, for a period of at least a decade, the Whitlam era was viewed almost entirely negatively, but that has changed.
 Still, she feels Australians take for granted programmes and policies initiated by the Whitlam government, such as recognition of China, legal aid, and Medicare.
-Ross McMullin, who wrote an official history of the ALP, notes that Whitlam remains greatly admired by many Labor supporters because of his efforts to reform Australian government, and his inspiring leadership.
+Ross McMullin, who wrote an official history of the ALP, notes that Whitlam remains greatly admired by many Labor supporters because of his reform efforts and inspiring leadership.
 Some rankings have put Whitlam high on the list of Australia's better prime ministers.
-Economist and writer Ross Gittins evaluates opinions on the Whitlam Government's responses to the economic challenges of the time:
+Economist and writer Ross Gittins evaluates opinions on the Whitlam government's responses to the economic challenges of the time:

 Wallace Brown describes Whitlam in his book about his experiences covering Australian prime ministers as a journalist:

+Despite being in office for only three years, Whitlam's government succeeded in carrying out a radical programme of social reform during that period.
+As noted by Tom Bramble and Rick Kuhn (2011):

 Whitlam's last words in the documentary film Gough Whitlam – In His Own Words (2002) were in response to a question about his status as an icon and elder statesman.
 He said: